FinweLtd/orion360-sdk-pro-examples-android/MIGRATION.md

 # Migration Guide for Orion360 SDK (Pro) for Android

-This repository contains instructions for migrating from one Orion360 SDK (Pro) version to another.
+This file contains instructions for migrating from one Orion360 SDK (Pro) version to another.

 ## From 3.x to 4.x